frehder/mbox2eml/README.md

 `-o, --output target_directory`
 Directory you want the eml files to go.
 It will create a new directory in the target_directory with the name of the mbox file and a unix timestamp added to it.

+`-e, --ext`
+File extension of the created email files.
+(Optional.
+Default: eml)

+`-t, --hastimestamp`
+Should the created folder for the emails inside of --file have an unix-timestamp added?
+To prevent name collisions.
+(Optional.
+Default: 1)

 # Output

 There will be a folder created in the given `target_directory` which then includes the eml files.
 The folder structure will look like this: